 For a dessert the looks super complicated with all those flaky layers, it’s actually really easy to make right at home!

-Next, combine the chopped nuts and cinnamon and sprinkle a few tablespoons over the top of the buttered dough.
+Step 2: Next, combine the chopped nuts and cinnamon and sprinkle a few tablespoons of the nut mixture over the top of the buttered dough.

 Repeat your dough layers and nut filling layer several more times.

-Once you have completed the layers, use a very large and sharp knife to cut the baklava.
+Step 3: Once you have completed the layers, use a very large and sharp knife to cut the baklava.
 Cut it lengthwise and then angled across to create diamond shapes before you bake the baklava.
 Bake until the top layers are golden brown.

 Once cooled, the baklava is ready to enjoy!